aeternity/protocol/specification/sync/README.md

 the responder and the initiator knows the static keyof the responder.

 Each node has a static `Curve25519` key pair for P2P communication.
-The peer discovery is bootstrapped by having a set of æternity peer addresses in the node configuration and the node tries to connect to these peers after starting up the node.
+The peer discovery is bootstrapped by having a set of aeternity peer addresses in the node configuration and the node tries to connect to these peers after starting up the node.
 Peer addresses looks like:
 `aenode://pp_ttZZwTS2nzxg7pnEeFMWeRCfdvdxeRu6SgVyeALZX3LbdeiWS@31.13.249.0:3015`.